Sharon Cheng, et al. v. Toyota Motor Corporation, et al. Frequently Asked Questions

 If a Class Member is denied coverage under the Customer Support Program for Additional Vehicles, or the Extended New Parts Warranty for Subject Vehicles and the SSC Vehicles, the Class Member may take the Covered Vehicle to a second Toyota Dealer for an independent determination.
 If the second Toyota Dealer determines that the Covered Vehicle qualifies the Customer Support Program for Additional Vehicles, or the Extended New Parts Warranty for Subject Vehicles and the SSC Vehicles, the Class Member will be provided those benefits as provided in this Settlement.

-If the Settlement becomes final, Class Members who do not exclude themselves from the Class will release Toyota and Denso from liability and will not be able to sue Toyota and Denso about the issues in the lawsuit, but will not be releasing any claims for personal injury, wrongful death or physical property damage (except to the Fuel Pump in the Covered Vehicle itself) from the Covered Vehicle.
+Class Members who did not exclude themselves from the Class have released Toyota and Denso from liability and will not be able to sue Toyota and Denso about the issues in the lawsuit, but will not be releasing any claims for personal injury, wrongful death or physical property damage (except to the Fuel Pump in the Covered Vehicle itself) from the Covered Vehicle.
 The Settlement Agreement at Section VII describes the released claims in necessary legal terminology, so read it carefully.
 For ease of reference, we also attach the full release section in Appendix A to the Long Form Notice.
 The Settlement Agreement is available here.
 You can talk to one of the lawyers listed in Question 18 below for free or you can, of course, talk to your own lawyer at your own expense if you have questions about the released claims or what they mean.

 Yes.
 The Court has appointed lawyers to represent you and other Class Members.
 These lawyers are called “Class Counsel”: W. Daniel “Dee” Miles III and Demet Basar of Beasley, Allen, Crow, Methvin, Portis & Miles, P.C. are Class Counsel.
 Their contact information is as follows: